BradH-Dev/secureprogrammingproject/README.md

-FOR ALL TEAM MEMBERS:
+# FOR ALL TEAM MEMBERS:

-Remember we are developing from the main branch.
-If YOUR branch is behind main:
+**Remember we are developing from the main branch.
+If YOUR branch is behind main:**

-git checkout main - This moves you to the main branch
+`git checkout main` - This moves you to the main branch

-git pull - This grabs all new files from the main branch
+`git pull` - This grabs all new files from the main branch

-git checout <your branch> - This moves you back to your branch to dev your own code back inside your own branch
+`git checout <your branch>` - This moves you back to your branch to dev your own code back inside your own branch

+# Current system:

 Currently, our system works like this: